-To perform basic tests and procedures under the close supervision of medical and allied health staff.
+To perform basic visual exam and testing under the close supervision of medical and Allied Health staff.

 - Communicate delays to patients

 - Patient work up: Vision check, pupils, EOMS, Ancillary testing: Topography, Pentacom, Marco

 - Contact Lens insertion and removal

 - Minimum of 2 - 5 years experience as an Optometic Technician

 - Certification is required to be obtained within one year

 - Respectful and compassionate attitude